 Infections in pregnant women may be asymptomatic or characterized by a primary bacteremia manifesting first as a nonspecific flu-like illness.

 In the fetus and neonate, clinical presentation depends on the timing and route of infection.
-Abortion, premature delivery with amnionitis (with a characteristic brown, murky amniotic fluid), stillbirth, or neonatal sepsis (see Neonatal Sepsis : Symptoms and Signs) is common.
-Infection may be apparent within hours or days of birth (early onset) or it may be delayed up to several weeks.
+Abortion, premature delivery with amnionitis (with a characteristic brown, murky amniotic fluid), stillbirth, or neonatal sepsis Symptoms and Signs Neonatal sepsis is invasive infection, usually bacterial, occurring during the neonatal period.
+Signs are multiple, nonspecific, and include diminished spontaneous activity, less vigorous sucking... read more is common.
+Infection may be apparent within hours or days of birth (early onset) or it may be delayed up to several weeks (delayed onset).

 Neonates with early-onset disease frequently are of low birth weight, have associated obstetric complications, and show evidence of sepsis soon after birth with circulatory or respiratory insufficiency or both.
-Neonates with the delayed-onset form are usually full-term, previously healthy neonates presenting with meningitis or sepsis.
+Neonates with the delayed-onset form are usually full-term, previously healthy neonates presenting with meningitis Neonatal Bacterial Meningitis Neonatal bacterial meningitis is inflammation of the meninges due to bacterial invasion.
+Signs are those of sepsis, central nervous system irritation (eg, lethargy, seizures, vomiting, irritability... read more or sepsis Neonatal Sepsis Neonatal sepsis is invasive infection, usually bacterial, occurring during the neonatal period.
+Signs are multiple, nonspecific, and include diminished spontaneous activity, less vigorous sucking... read more .

-Blood and cervix specimens should be obtained from any pregnant woman with an unexplained febrile disease and cultured for L. monocytogenes.
-A sick neonate whose mother has listeriosis should be evaluated for sepsis, including cultures of either umbilical cord or peripheral blood, CSF, gastric aspirate, meconium, any potentially infected tissue, the mother’s lochia and exudates from cervix and vagina, grossly diseased parts of the placenta, and amniotic fluid (if available).
+Blood and cervix specimens should be obtained from any pregnant woman with an unexplained febrile disease and cultured or PCR tested for L. monocytogenes.
+A sick neonate whose mother has listeriosis should be evaluated for sepsis Diagnosis Neonatal sepsis is invasive infection, usually bacterial, occurring during the neonatal period.
+Signs are multiple, nonspecific, and include diminished spontaneous activity, less vigorous sucking... read more , including cultures or PCR of either umbilical cord or peripheral blood, CSF, gastric aspirate, meconium, any potentially infected tissue, the mother’s lochia and exudates from cervix and vagina, grossly diseased parts of the placenta, and amniotic fluid (if available).

 CSF examination may show a predominance of mononuclear cells, but usually polymorphonuclear cells predominate.
 Gram-stained smears frequently are negative but may show pleomorphic, gram-variable coccobacillary forms, which should not be disregarded as diphtheroid contaminants.

-Treatment of the newborn is with ampicillin plus an aminoglycoside (see Table: Recommended Dosages of Selected Parenteral Antibiotics for Neonates).
+Treatment of the newborn is with ampicillin plus an aminoglycoside ( see Table: Recommended Dosages of Selected Parenteral Antibiotics for Neonates Recommended Dosages of Selected Parenteral Antibiotics for Neonates and see table Recommended Dosages of Select Aminoglycosides for Neonates Recommended Dosages of Select Aminoglycosides for Neonates ).
 A 14-day course is usually satisfactory (21 days for meningitis), but the optimal duration is unknown.
 Other possible drugs include ampicillin or penicillin with rifampin or trimethoprim/sulfamethoxazole, trimethoprim/sulfamethoxazole alone, and meropenem, but they have not been well evaluated.

-Food products that may be contaminated by L. monocytogenes (eg, unpasteurized dairy products, soft cheeses, raw vegetables, prepared deli meats and salads, refrigerated meat spreads or smoked seafood) should be avoided by pregnant women.
+Pregnant women should avoid food products that have a higher risk of contamination by L. monocytogenes (eg, unpasteurized dairy products, soft cheeses, raw vegetables, prepared deli meats and salads, refrigerated meat spreads or smoked seafood).
 Proper food handling, in particular separating uncooked meats from other items during preparation and washing hands, utensils, and cutting boards after handling uncooked foods, is critical.

 If infection during pregnancy is recognized, treatment may then be given before delivery or intrapartum to prevent vertical transmission, but the usefulness of such treatment is unproved.